 USD-Based 3D Compositing (Beta)

-We’re a new USD-based 3D system in Nuke allowing you to efficiently work with modern 3D scenes at scale.
+We’ve added a new USD-based 3D system in Nuke allowing you to efficiently work with modern 3D scenes at scale.
 The new USD architecture brings Nuke’s 3D in line with modern standards and introduces a dedicated scene graph, new path and masking workflows, over 40 nodes, and new USD-based workflows.

 We’ll be continuing to develop the new 3D system across the Nuke 14 series and, to ensure you don't lose access to any workflows you're used to, the new system work in parallel with the classic 3D system.
 We want to make a Nuke that works for you which is why this is a beta feature with a dedicated forum for feedback as we want to shape the future of 3D compositing in Nuke with artist feedback at its core.